Description

 $request->post();

-If the request does not contain post parameters, it returns an empty array.
+If there are no POST parameters, it returns an empty array.

 $request->post('name');

-Similar to the get method, you can also pass a default value as the second parameter to the post method.
-If the corresponding value is not found in the post array, it will return the default value.
+Similar to the get method, you can also pass a default value as the second parameter to the post method, which will be returned if the corresponding value is not found in the POST array.
 For example:

 $request->post('name', 'tom');